codeselfstudy/codeselfstudy/README.md

-# Puzzle Scraper
+# Coding Puzzles

-Tools to scrape coding puzzles.
-To start it downloads Project Euler problems.
-(Creative Commons non-commercial license)
+A tool to scrape and serve coding puzzles.